 Before installing, operating or servicing this equipment, read the SAFETY RULES (inside front cover) carefully.
 Comply strictly with all SAFETY RULES to prevent accidents and/or damage to the equipment.
-The manufacturer recommends that a copy of the SAFETY RULES are posted near the transfer switch.
+The manufacturer recommends a copy of the SAFETY RULES are made and posted near the transfer switch.
 Also, be sure to read all instructions and information found on tags, labels and decals affixed to the equipment.

-Three publications that outline the safe use of transfer switches are the following:
+Two publications that outline the safe use of transfer switches are the following:

-- NFPA 70; National Electrical Code - NFPA 70E; Standard for Electrical Safety in the Workplace - UL 1008, STANDARD FOR SAFETY-AUTOMATIC TRANSFER SWITCHES
+- NFPA 70; National Electrical Code - UL 1008, STANDARD FOR SAFETY-AUTOMATIC TRANSFER SWITCHES